Shopify/eng-intern-assessment-rails/README.md

 1. Created a clean UI and hosted it (https://adarsh-shopify-challenge-76faef82d109.herokuapp.com/)
    * added form validation
    * used bootstrap for styling
-3. Created Rdoc documentation using rdoc specific comments in my code (open the `./doc/index.html` file in your browser)
+3. Created RDoc documentation using RDoc specific comments in my code (open the `./doc/index.html` file in your browser)
 4. Added rails logging using Rails.logger in my controllers
 5. Included seed data to facilitate easier testing